RayeRen/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a third-year PhD student (2023-) in the Department of Computer Science at University of Illinois at Chicago (UIC), supervised by Prof. [Yan Yan](https://tomyan555.github.io/).
 Prior to joining UIC, I spent a year at Illinois Institute of Technology.
 I hold both a bachelor's and a master's degree from Shanghai Jiao Tong University, where I was fortune to be advised by Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/).
 Additionally, I had a wonderful time working as a research intern with Prof. [Anqi Liu](https://anqiliu-ai.github.io/) and Prof. [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) at Caltech.
 My research interests include Machine Learning Efficiency, 3D Vision and Robotics.
 Most of the publications can be accessed [here](https://scholar.google.com/citations?user=vRXYQvYAAAAJ&hl=en).

+I am also currently a Research Intern at Cisco Research, where I am fortunate to work with [Gaowen Liu](https://scholar.google.com/citations?user=NIv_aeQAAAAJ&hl=en) and [Ramana Kompella](https://scholar.google.com/citations?user=uf9RZboAAAAJ&hl=en).
+I am also looking for internships for Summer 2026.
+Feel free to reach out if you think I am a good fit.

 # 🔥 News